Chart Color Schemes

 Newtown has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch identified 34 projects that could impact the area.
-Key projects include NSW Health Infrastructure Program - Inner West, Royal Prince Alfred Hospital Redevelopment, University of Sydney Campus Transformation, and Landcom Camperdown Mixed-Use Development.
+AreaSearch has identified 34 projects likely impacting the region.
+Notable initiatives include the NSW Health Infrastructure Program - Inner West, Royal Prince Alfred Hospital Redevelopment, University of Sydney Campus Transformation, and Landcom Camperdown Mixed-Use Development.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.